OctopusDeploy/blog/blog/2022-04/dora-metrics/index.md

 Since DevOps was hard to define, and even harder to measure, it was frustratingly hard to make a compelling case either for or against it.
 Sure, DevOps advocates could wax lyrical about their favorite DevOps case studies: Flickr, Etsy, Netflix, whatever… but then the other side would rightly make accusations about cherry-picking and throw back their own examples, such as the Apollo program, or any other software system that simply cannot be allowed to fail (aerospace, healthcare etc).

 This was getting us nowhere.
 We needed clarity.
 We needed data.
-We needed a little scientific rigour.
+We needed a little scientific rigor.

 ## The State Of DevOps Reports

 In 2012, at Puppet, Alanna Brown recognized this need and started the annual State of DevOps Reports.
-Later she brought in others, including Gene Kim, Nicole Forsgren and Jez Humble.
+Later she brought in others, including Gene Kim, Nicole Forsgren, and Jez Humble.
 (What a team!)

 Nicole, [a PhD with some serious research credentials](https://nicolefv.com/research), [lead the research from 2013 to 2017](https://twitter.com/nicolefv/status/1328040951449677824).
-Each year, they surveyed tens of thousands of tech folks globally, across different job roles and industry sectors.
+Each year, the team surveyed tens of thousands of tech folks globally, across different job roles and industry sectors.
 They examined the results, sought out conclusions, and published the data with their findings.

 They elevated the discussion about DevOps.
 This wasn’t about tribal, value signaling anymore.
 We had cold, hard data.
 We could talk about facts, rather than opinions.
 We could talk about global trends, rather than individual case studies.